How are headaches and dehydration related?

 Without a daily intake of water, our bodies wouldn’t be able to function properly and we wouldn’t be able to survive.
 Water makes up over two-thirds of a healthy human body and plays a crucial role in carrying nutrients and waste products between major organs, regulating body temperature, lubricating joints, flushing out toxins and keeping the skin healthy.
 Every cell and every function depends on water so it is important to make sure you are hydrated.

-As a well-loved drink and a very important part of some people’s lives, it may be hard to accept but coffee and other caffeinated drinks have been linked as a trigger for headaches and migraines.
-It is the caffeine in these drinks which is a potential cause for migraines.
+Coffee and other caffeinated drinks have been linked as a trigger for headaches and migraines.
 If you are a regular coffee or tea drinker, it’s best to cut down on your caffeine consumption slowly, as abruptly cutting out caffeine altogether may also lead to headaches.

-Alcohol is a diuretic, which means that it actually removes fluids from the body.
-Drinking too much alcohol can lead to dehydration, which is what causes many of the symptoms we associate with a hangover.
-Waking up with a nasty headache after having an alcoholic drink the night before, can be an indication that your body is dehydrated.
+Alcohol is a diuretic, which means that it actually removes fluids from the body and drinking too much can lead to dehydration.
+This is what causes many of the symptoms we associate with a hangover.
 If you decide to drink the best thing to do is limit how much alcohol you consume, alternate with non-alcoholic drinks and drink plenty of water the next day to rehydrate your body.

 Preventing dehydration; how much water do we need?